 Public Records Requests

-Records not available by a website search can be requested through the City Recorder’s office.
-There are three different categories for request and forms, please fill out the records request form that is appropriate for your request to get the fastest possible response.
+Records not available by a website search can be requested through an online Public Records Request form.
+These requests will be routed to the department that is in custody of those records for fulfillment.
+When filling out the request, please select the department that is appropriate for your request to get the fastest possible response.

 Within five business days City staff will acknowledge receipt of your records request and advise of the custody status of the requested public record.
 If it is estimated that the fee to locate and make the records available for inspection and/or copying will exceed $25, you will be advised and a deposit of the estimated fee will be required before City records are compiled and released.

 No later than ten business days after the date the request is acknowledged by staff or the fee deposit, if required, is paid, whichever occurs later, City staff will complete its response to the public records request or provide a written statement that the City is still processing the request, along with a reasonable estimated date by which City staff expects to complete its response.